This information is intended for use by health professionals

 The incidence of predictable undesirable effects, including hypothalamic-pituitary-adrenal suppression correlates with the relative potency of the substance, dosage, timing of administration and duration of treatment (see section 4.4).

 The following side effects have been reported; their frequency is unknown

 Infections and infestations

-Increased susceptibility and severity of, (latent) infections with suppression of clinical symptoms and signs, opportunistic infections, reactivation of latent tuberculosis, decreased resistance of infection
+Increased susceptibility and severity of infections with suppression of clinical symptoms and signs, opportunistic infections, recurrence of dormant tuberculosis, Decreased resistance of infection

 Blood and lymphatic system disorders

 Immune system disorders

 Hypersensitivity including anaphylaxis has been reported.
 Decreased responsiveness to vaccination and skin tests.

 Menstrual irregularities and amenorrhoea, Suppression of the hypothalamic-pituitary-adrenal axis, premature epiphyseal closure, development of Cushing's syndrome (typical symptoms: full-moon face, plethora, truncal obesity), hirsutism, secondary adrenocortical and pituitary insufficiency (particularly in times of stress, as trauma, surgery or illness), Negative protein and calcium balance

 Sodium and water retention, potassium loss (caution: rhythm disorders), hypokalaemic alkalosis, increased calcium excretion.
 Increased appetite., manifestation of latent diabetes mellitus, Impaired carbohydrate tolerance with increased requirement for antidiabetic therapy., hypercholesterolemia, hypertriglyceridaemia